Bestride/BeStride/README.md

 * Logic rewritten
 * UI rewritten
 * New Features:
+  * New setting to force flying mounts when unable to fly (previously it would mix ground and flying)
   * Separate Mage Blink and Slowfall if to only trigger one v0.0.10
 -----------------